 The next factor you should consider before choosing a tripod is weight and construction.
 Weight is a significant factor when deciding a tripod.
 The tripod which is not too heavy will be the best choice because you should carry it.

 The most beautiful thing about this material is that it is non-rustic.
 However, the tripod with a carbon combination will be high in price.
-Moreover, the next construction material will be aluminium which is heavier than plastic or Carbon fibre.
+Moreover, the next construction material will be aluminum which is heavier than plastic or Carbon fiber.

-Most cheap tripods will be made up of this aluminium material, and the guarantee would be in peanut stage.
-You can also find out some Stainless Steel material tripods, but for the home purpose, they are too heavy.
+Most cheap tripods will be made up of this aluminum material, and the guarantee would be in the peanut stage.
+You can also find out some Stainless Steel material tripods, but for home purposes, they are too heavy.

 Tip: Try to keep Weight of the tripod legs without the head under 5 pounds.

 The legs should be strong, and the joints should be lockable.
-Most of the tripod have locks to their legs between 3 to 6 sections.
+Most of the tripods have locks to their legs between 3 to 6 sections.

 As I mentioned above, the more height the tripod has, the less stable you get.
 If you wish to choose a lengthy tripod then you have to look for material made for the legs and also the number of sections to lock.

-Feet come in three different varients.
+Feet come in three different variants.
 They are

 - Rubber non-slip (used for most indoor and some outdoor shooting)